ElektraInitiative/PermaplanT/scraper/README.md

 - `permapeopleRawData.csv`: This file contains the raw data scraped from the Permapeople API.
 - `permapeopleDifferences.csv`: This file contains the differences between the scraped data and the data in the database.

+### How the comparison works

+The comparison is done by merging the scraped data with the data in the database.
+The merge is done based on the `binomial_name` column on the side of practicalPlants and `scientificName` column on the side of permapeople.
+There are 3 possible cases:

+- `both` - the data is present in both scraped data and database.
+- `practicalPlants` - the data is present in the database but not in scraped data.
+- `permapeople` - the data is present in scraped data but not in database.